-Want to transfer your old entries to the new Resume?
+Do you have lots of old entries to transfer to the new Resume?
 The Resume Workbook might be helpful.

-- Paste your entries from your Permanent Record into the Workbook.
+- Step 1: Paste your entries from your typed Permanent Record into the Workbook.

-- You can cut, copy, edit, and rearrange your entires until they are correct and in order.
+- Step 2: Cut, copy, edit, and rearrange your entires until they are correct and in order.

-- Then you can transfer entries one line at a time into the new Resume.
+- Step 3: Transfer entries one line at a time into the new Resume.
 Follow the instructions above to download the correct forms.

 Wondering how to communicate what you've done?
 Check out our list of leadership words.

 For 2015, all record books must contain the 4-H Resume and all entries since October 1, 2014 must be in the Resume.
 For county evaluation, members may either transfer their old entries from the Permanent Record into the Resume or they may place their Permanent Record behind the Resume.

 4-H Project Records & Advancements

-Most project records are available on the State 4-H Website - look for project resources under each project area..
-This website has heavy traffic in the fall and may be unavailable at times.
-Please be patient and keep trying.
+Most project records are available on the State 4-H Website - look for project resources under each project area.
 Other records not available on that page can be found here:

 If you prefer to ease into records, you can use the non-competitive version.
 Members who choose this option receive a completion certificate but are not eligible for records-based awards.